Mapping Drives

 Drive Mapping Instructions

-1.Open Windows Explorer and click "This PC" in the navigation pane on the left hand side.
+1.Open File Explorer and right-click on This PC in the navigation pane on the left hand side:

-2a Map Network Drive
+File Explorer Map Network Drive

-5. After selecting the drive letter, enter the drive path shown below for the desired drive in the “Folder” field.
+5. After selecting the drive letter, enter the drive path shown below for the desired drive in the Folder field:

 I: Drive: \\netid.washington.edu\mws

-H: Drive: \\netid.washington.edu\mws\homedir\<yournetid>
+H: Drive: \\netid.washington.edu\mws\homedir\yournetid

-6. Check the box "Reconnect at sign-in", then click "Finish"for each drive you need to have mapped The drives will now appear in your Windows Explorer screen.
+6. Check the box Reconnect at sign-in then click Finish for each drive you need to have mapped.
+The drives will now appear in File Explorer on the left side under This PC.

 Screenshot of the Mac navigation bar with the "Finder" and "Go" options highlighted.
 The "Go" menu item is expanded.